Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ## Abstract

-The newest LLMs have support for returning properly formatted JSON responses, making it easy for client applications to parse complex responses.
+The newest LLMs have support for returning properly formatted JSON responses, making it easier for clients to parse complex responses.
-This makes it tempting for AI coding applications to use tool function calls or other structured reply formats to receive code from LLMs.
+This makes it tempting for AI coding applications to use JSON replies to receive code from LLMs.
 Unfortunately,
 LLMs write worse code when asked to wrap it in JSON, harming their ability